The Danger of Tired Truck Drivers

 WHAT IF I WAS IN AN ACCIDENT CAUSED BY A FATIGUED TRUCK DRIVER?
 CALL THE ERICA ROSE LAW FIRM!

 If you have been in an accident with a commercial truck, you should consult with an experience truck accident lawyer as soon as possible.
 Determining liability in a truck accident is much more complex than it is for accidents that only involve passenger vehicles.
-A skilled attorney at The Erica Rose Law Firm can conduct an investigation into the possible causes of the accident.
+A skilled attorney at Rose Sanders Law Firm, PLLC can conduct an investigation into the possible causes of the accident.
 For example, a review of the truck driver’s hours-of-service log may reveal that the driver had exceeded the legal limit of driving hours.
 In that case, the driver and/or trucking company could potentially be held liable.